jlduan/fba/docs/tutorials/cell_hashing/PRJNA423077/tutorial.rst

    :align: center

-As for read 2, based on the per base content, it suggests that bases 0-11 are relatively GC balanced for the reads we have sampled.
-Starting from base 12, it is poly-A tail.
-Bases 0-11 are hashtag oligo sequences.
-Most of the reads have the correct structure.
+As for read 2, based on the per base content, it suggests that bases 0-11 exhibit relatively balanced GC content for the reads that we have sampled.
+Starting from base 12, there is a poly-A tail.
+Bases 0-11 are hashtag oligo sequences, and the majority of the reads appear to have the expected structure.

 .. image:: Pyplot_read2_per_base_seq_content.webp
    :width: 800px